No phrases to display

 Constantinopolitan education, Constantinopolitan university – marking the 1600 anniversary of the Theodosian constitutions

-• Keynote speaker: Prof. Dr. Albrecht Berger (Ludwig Maximilian University of Munich)
+Plenary lecture: Prof. Dr. Albrecht Berger (Ludwig Maximilian University of Munich), Constantinople – home of intellect and intellectuals [abstract]

 Two imperial constitutions of Theodosius II, promulgated in February and March 425 in Constantinople, reformed higher education in the capital of the eastern Roman/Byzantine Empire.
 Thus a new kind of a state run established institution was created, a much too often forgotten landmark in the history of European education.
 For many decades it has been called ‘a university’, yet not without hesitations, the inverted commas or semiserious treatment.
 Paradoxically perhaps, the very existence of this school seems to be only ‘internal knowledge’, as it is almost completely unrecognized outside Byzantine studies.